hotpeppersec/cloudlab/docs/_source/python.rst

 ********************

-We add this file to let the Python interpreter know that the directories it is found in are a contiguous part of our project.
+We add this file to let the Python interpreter know that the directories it is found in are a contiguous part of our Python project.
 Since module imports and function definitions in this file are available to all the python code files in the directory, we can use it to our advantage.
-For example, try adding this quick and dirty logging function to `lib/__init__.py`:
+For example, try adding this quick and dirty logging function to `python/cloudlab/lib/__init__.py`:

 .. code-block:: python